cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

 ## Introduction
 Each deployment gets different credentials for each Add-on.
 Providers can change these credentials at any time, so they shouldn't be hard-coded in the source code.
 If the credentials are not in the source code, they also won't appear in the version control and cause potential security issues.

-There are two ways to get the Add-on credentials in a Node.js app.
+There are two ways to get the Add-on credentials in a Node.js app:

+ - Reading the credentials from environment variables
+ - Reading the credentials from a credential file

 ## Reading the credentials from environment variables
 By default, each Add-on exposes its credentials in the environment.
 You can look up the individual environment variable names in the respective Add-on documentation.
 To read them, simply use ***process.env.ENVIRONMENT_VARIABLE_NAME* **in your code.
 Some examples for database Add-ons can be seen in the last section.